iGEM-Engineering/iGEM-DBTL-bootcamp/0_intro/0_intro.md

 <figure>
 <img src="assets/images/transcription-unit-labeled.png" width=50% />
 <figcaption>
-<i>A simplified diagram of the kind of transcription units you will be building: promoter, ribosome binding site (rbs), coding sequence (cds), terminator, in a plasmid backbone.
+<i>A simplified diagram of the kind of transcription units you will build: promoter, ribosome binding site (rbs), coding sequence (cds), terminator, in a plasmid backbone.
 The diagram uses <a href="https://sbolstandard.org/visual-about/">SBOL Visual</a> glyphs.</i>
 </figcaption>
 </figure>
 </center>

-You will be assembling constitutively expressing GFP devices as a transcription unit in a plasmid.
+You will assemble constitutively expressing GFP devices as a transcription unit in a plasmid.
 We have included introductions to the parts: constitutive promoters, ribosome binding site (RBS), coding sequence (CDS) for GFP, and terminator, and the plasmid backbone (destination vector).

 ## The Parts (& Plasmid)
 We have provided the parts and their sequences needed to complete the DBTL Bootcamp, both as the **part** itself and as a **part in backbone**.
 These have all been added to the [iGEM Registry](https://parts.igem.org/) (Registry for short), so we have included links to their respective part pages.
-We will be using the [SBOL visual standard](https://sbolstandard.org/visual-about/) for representing designs, singular parts, and even interactions.
+We will use the [SBOL visual standard](https://sbolstandard.org/visual-about/) for representing designs, singular parts, and even interactions.

 Here we will go over the function, constraints, and considerations related to these.